Menu

 What else sets apart certified practitioners?

 New practitioners undergo a comprehensive screening process.
 Practitioners are required to keep a current criminal record check with us.
 Practitioners are required to take abuse prevention training annually and follow a strict abuse prevention best practices and procedures.
 Practitioners are required to keep up-to-date with best practices by completing pro-d every year.
-To certify, practitioners have proven that they are effective at interveining and helping children learn skills they previously struggled with.
+To certify, practitioners have proven that they are effective at intervening and helping children learn skills they previously struggled with.
 Certified Canadian practitioners are part of a community that supports and mentors from within.
-People who certify have chosen to measure themselves against a standard of quality that we stand by.
-Certification brings oversight.
-OG Canada has a disciplinary procedure in place should a family need to make a complaint regarding one of our members.

 Why are OG tutors now called OG practitioners?